1. How can I apply for an advance through CCGA?

 Producers have the option of using direct deposit through Electronic Fund Transfer; however this option is not available if your lending institution has indicated on your application that they require the cheque to be made out jointly.
 In order for you to have your advance funds transferred directly into your bank account, an EFT form must be signed as well as having a voided cheque attached.
 With EFT applications, advance funds are deposited directly into your account and copies of the application form are sent directly to you.

-9. Do I have to pay a second administration fee when I transfer my pre-harvest to a post-harvest APP advance?
+8. Do I have to pay a second administration fee when I transfer my APP advance?

 Only one administration fee is charged in processing the application, except when a producer uses both Production Insurance and AgriStability as security for the advance.
 When AgriStability is used in addition to Production Insurance, an additional admin fee of $75.00 will be charged.

-By selling (or otherwise disposing) of the crop in respect of which the eligible advance is made and paying directly to CCGA for each unit of crop within seven (7) days of receipt of payment or within forty-five (45) days from delivery to the Buyer, whichever is earlier, an amount equal to the Advance Rate in effect at the time of repayment or the final rate of the program the advance was issued under.
+By selling (or otherwise disposing) of the commodity in respect of which the eligible advance is made and paying directly to CCGA for each unit of commodity within 30 days of receipt of payment or within 60 days from delivery to the Buyer, whichever is earlier, an amount equal to the Advance Rate in effect at the time of repayment or the final rate of the program the advance was issued under.

 By selling (or otherwise disposing of) the crop in respect of which the eligible advance is made to an Authorized Buyer, and having them remit on your behalf to CCGA for each unit of crop (within 30 days from delivery) an amount equal to the advance rate multiplied by the net MT delivered.